Stellahhh/Infection/README.md

 we will first implement the tasks that we did not implement for Part 1:
 - zombie moving speed increases as they get more hungry
-- render a 3D model of both zombie and human
+- ~~render a 3D model of both zombie and human~~
-- render a 3D model for the scene/environment (include objects such as tree, house, rock, road, etc.)
+- ~~render a 3D model for the scene/environment (include objects such as tree, house, rock, road, etc.)~~
-    - attach texture to it
+    - ~~attach texture to it~~
-- implement random map generation
+- ~~implement random map generation~~
-- audio effect
+- ~~audio effect~~
+  - ~~add the zombie sound when human was captured~~
 - smooth win/loose scene
-- implement user can jump
+- ~~implement user can jump~~
-- potentially add compass or mini map (2D)
+- ~~potentially add compass or mini map (2D)~~
 - add HP
 - add invisible boundary? or high mountains at the map boundary to prevent users from falling

+Addition:
+- One significant addition is that we enabling multi-device, multi-player game, so that different computers connecting to the same WiFi can join the game.
+The game went smoothly with 4 players, and the server system could theortically hold 100 players.
+- Another addition is that players can now randomly spawn at different locations.

 ## Development